Himashi01/Himashi01/README.md

 # Hi there 👋 I’m Himashi Jayaweera

+🚀 Code tinkerer • ☕ Coffee-powered learner • 🎨 Occasional design enjoyer<br>

-I’m a passionate developer from Sri Lanka 🇱🇰 — I love building things with code and learning something new every day.<br>
+I’m a developer from 🇱🇰 who loves building cool things, breaking them, and then fixing them again (with slightly fewer bugs each time 😄).<br>
-🔭 Currently exploring Java, JavaScript and web-development.<br>
+💻 Currently crafting projects with Java, JavaScript & anything that sparks curiosity.<br>
-🌱 Always open to new ideas, open-source contributions & creative projects.<br>
-⚡ Fun fact: I enjoy turning ideas into simple, clean, working apps.<br>

-Let’s build something awesome ✨<br>
+🌱 On a mission to level up one commit at a time.<br>
+✨ Big fan of clean UI, simple logic, and creative chaos.<br>

+Let’s connect, collaborate, and create awesome stuff together! 🔥<br>

 ## 🌐 Socials: